andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

       }

       private getToken(userAgentApplication: Msal.UserAgentApplication, graphAPIScopes: string[]) {
-        // In order to call the Graph API, an access token needs to be acquired.
+        // In order to call the Microsoft Graph API, an access token needs to be acquired.
-        // Try to acquire the token used to query Graph API silently first: userAgentApplication.acquireTokenSilent(graphAPIScopes).then(
+        // Try to acquire the token used to query Microsoft Graph API silently first: userAgentApplication.acquireTokenSilent(graphAPIScopes).then(
           (token) => {
             //After the access token is acquired, return to MS Teams, sending the acquired token